 In fact; The the Airborne cadre called “Black Hats” have one job.
 To antagonize you day and night to leave.
 They hound you constantly, and they sort out the quitters early on.
 They can smell weakness, and once you show your are vulnerable its a bad day for you.
 You have to want it from deep down.
 You have suck it up, shut up, and do what you’re told..
 After the end of week one you start to see the men separate from the boys, and then the real work begins.

 The Infamous Worm Pit is where you go on top of the days training when you don’t perform up to standards.
-There you’ll endure hours of calisthenics while being hosed down and covered in sawdust you must enter and leave as a worm does on your belly face down, and under the hose.
+There you’ll endure hours of calisthenics and humiliation as you must enter and leave as a worm does, on your belly face down, and under the hose.

 We hit the mandatory five mile run at a seven minute per mile pace if you fall six paces off the last man you can be disqualified and released from the Airborne its no joke you have to be on your A game at all times.
 This is directly followed by rigorous physical training which includes names like ” the dying cockroach, and Inverted tree push ups.”
-Remember were talking about 500 or more push ups, and up to 1000 flutter kicks , hundreds of Star Jumpers, Mountain climbers, bear crawls, while under extreme pressure from the Black Hats who will break down your body constantly.
+Remember were talking about several hundred or more push ups, and up to 1000 flutter kicks , hundreds of Star Jumpers, Mountain climbers, bear crawls, and this was each day while under extreme pressure from the Black Hats who will break down your body constantly.

 Now breaking down physically is a given, and its expected to adequately test each soldiers internal fortitude.
 The vital thing is that they must never see your Mind give in, and your will to continue must always remain strong.
 They know the body will follow the mind, so if you prove you wont break mentally in any way then they know you’re less likely fail in your future missions when you become a Paratrooper.